dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 2. In the `moveToPosition()` method, we firstly create the `promptsView` from the layout of `prompt_input_position`.
 Then initialize the `alertDialogBuilder` and set its view as `promptsView`.
 After that, initialize the `userInput` variable from the `promptsView`.
 Invoke the `setCancelable()` method to set dialog as not cancelable.
 Also invoke the `setPositiveButton()` method to set a listener to be invoked when the positive button of the dialog is pressed.
 Moreover, override the `onClick()` method and invoke the `moveToPosition()` method of `MediaManager` to skip to the new position in seconds from the start of the video.

-Furthermore, create a new XML Layout file and name it as "prompt_input_position.xml" in the **layout** folder, replace the code with the followings:
+Furthermore, create a new XML Layout file and name it as "prompt_input_position.xml" in the **layout** folder, replace the code with the following:

 ~~~xml
 <?xml version="1.0" encoding="utf-8"?>